abhaykumar007/documentation/polyhouse.md

      - **Life Cycle Status** (active or inactive)

 2. **Key Details**:

    - Clicking a card redirects you to the **Polyhouse Details Page**, showing:
      - Sensors configured in the polyhouse.
-     - Current climate control settings.
+     - Current climate control monitoring.
      - Crop lifecycle details.

 3. **Manual Sensor Entry**:

    - Add manual sensor data in case of sensor failure or for testing purposes.

 4. **Polyhouse Deletion**: